Counting tanglegrams with species: Introduction

 Labeled tanglegrams are easy to count: the number of labeled tanglegrams with $n$ leaves is $(1\cdot3\cdots(2n-3))^2$.

 An \emph{unlabeled tanglegram} is an isomorphism class of tanglegrams, where two tanglegrams are considered to be isomorphic if one can be obtained from the other by permutation of the labels.
 Billey, Konvalinka, and Matsen~\cite{tanglegrams} proved a formula for the number of unlabeled tanglegrams with $n$ leaves.
 They left open the problem of counting several variations of unlabeled tanglegrams: unordered tanglegrams, unrooted tanglegrams, and unordered unrooted tanglegrams.
-An \emph{unordered tanglegram} is an \emph{unordered} pair of binary trees (not necessarily distinct) with the same set of leaves and an \emph{unrooted tanglegram} is an ordered pair of unrooted trees with the same set of leaves (vertices of degree one), in which every vertex of each tree has degree one or three, and only the leaves are labeled.
-(See Figure \ref{fig:unrooted-tang}.)
+An \emph{unordered tanglegram} is an \emph{unordered} pair of binary trees (not necessarily distinct) with the same set of leaf labels and an \emph{unrooted tanglegram} is an ordered pair of unrooted trees with the same set of leaf labels in which every vertex of each tree has degree one or three, and only the leaves are labeled.
+(For unrooted trees, leaves are vertices of degree one.)
+An unrooted tanglegram is shown in Figure \ref{fig:unrooted-tang}.